 The final advice regarding the extension migration is that the number of new modules should not go beyond 10.

-When it comes to Magento data migration, many merchants think we need to migrate “everything” such as products, categories, ratings and reviews, testimonials, customers, wishlist, sale orders, reports, all CMS pages, and blog content, banners, and so on.
+When it comes to Magento data migration, many merchants think we need to migrate “everything” such as products, categories, ratings and reviews, testimonials, customers, wishlists, sale orders, reports, all CMS pages, blog content, banners, and so on.

 Nevertheless, we think you should transfer only essential database assets, including products, customers, sale orders, several CMS pages, and the latest blog posts.

 As a result, it would take less time and effort to conduct data migration as well as guarantee no data loss.
 In general, it takes 3 to 5 days to transfer data from Magento 1 to Magento 2, using the Magento Data Migration Toolkit.

 On the one hand, code migration should be easy since most Magento 1 code is compatible with Magento 2.
 However, from our experience, it’s a different story in reality.
 Therefore, you should restrain migrating code between the two platforms.

 On the other hand, Magento 2 is a great platform for e-commerce businesses, providing a wide range of fundamental features to set up, run and manage a store effectively.
 For example, it offers useful tools for catalog management/ browsing, product browsing, order management, marketing and promotions, customer service management, analytics and reports, various payment methods, etc.

 You have better learn to take advantage of all of those features rather than develop new custom ones.